openjdm/openjdm.github.io/book/illusory_correlations.md

 incongruent effects would refer to examples for which the traits seem to be incompatible with the associated groups.
 In 1996, Garcia-Marques and Hamilton tried to explain this contradiction via the TRAP (Twofold Retrieval by Associative Pathways) model.
-In summary, the model propends that retrieval processes occur through either free recall and frequency estimation, which themselves depend on different processes.
+In summary, the model proposes that retrieval processes occur through either free recall and frequency estimation, which themselves depend on different processes.
 Free recall initiates an exhaustive search through memory for the target object.